beanumber/fertile-paper/STAT-paper-template/APA/response-to-reviewers.md

 **Additional Changes**

-*The first two bullets in the future work section have been completed since the submission of the original manuscript.
-Due to this, those bullets have been removed and replaced with new future steps.*
+The first two bullets in the future work section have been completed since the submission of the original manuscript.
+Due to this, those bullets have been removed and replaced with new future steps.

+Additionally, a new bullet point on code commenting (relevant to the has_well_commented_code() function as well as one of the added sources, has been added to the summary of reproducibility components.